-The Federal Trade Commission today issued the National Do Not Call Registry Data Book for Fiscal Year 2012.
+The Federal Trade Commission today issued the National Do Not Call Registry Data Book for Fiscal Year 2014.
 The FTC’s National Do Not Call Registry lets consumers choose not to receive telemarketing calls.
-In its fourth year of publication, the Data Book contains a wealth of information about the Registry for FY 2012 (from October 1, 2011 to September 30, 2012), including:
+Now in its sixth year of publication, the Data Book contains a wealth of information about the Registry for FY 2014 (from October 1, 2013 to September 30, 2014), including:

 - The number of active registrations and consumer complaints since the Registry began in 2003;

 - FY 2014 complaint figures by month and type;

 - FY 2014 registration and complaint figures for all 50 states and the District of Columbia by population;

 - Rankings of the number of Do Not Call registrations by state population;